dmitrynovik/example-of-delayed-retry-loop-with-limit/README.md

-# DEMO: RabbitMQ delayed retry loop with limit of 6 sample
+# DEMO: RabbitMQ delayed retry loop with limit of N retries

 See the `src/main/java/DelayedRetry.java`.
 Creates a delayed retry strategy for a consumer with customizable: